 - 1. A student taking one or more developmental courses should follow the prescribed plan of courses that is designed to benefit those students. - 2.
 Students enrolled in developmental courses must earn a grade of "C" or higher in order to enroll in the next higher level course.
-Students not earning a grade of "C" or higher must repeat the course the following regular semester. - A student whose ACT sub scores indicate the need to enroll in one or more developmental courses must schedule these courses immediately.
+Students not earning a grade of "C" or higher must repeat the course the following regular semester.

+3. A student whose ACT sub scores indicate the need to enroll in one or more developmental courses must schedule these courses immediately.
 This requirement may not be delayed without the approval of the Vice President for General Education and Technology Services or the Director of Career Technical Education or Center Directors.

-nacement scores for herated studies classes fo Academic Students.
-College Algebra (MAT 1313) ACT Mathematics score of 19 or above Intermediate Algebra (MAT 1233) ACT Mathematics score of 16-18 Beginning Algebra (MAT 0123) ACT Mathematics score of 15 and below English Composition I (ENG 1113) ACT English score of 17 or above Intermediate English & Reading (ENG 0125) ACT English score of 16 and below
+College Algebra (MAT 1313) ACT Mathematics score of 19 or above College Algebra (MAT 1314) ACT Mathematics score of 17-18 Intermediate Algebra (MAT 1234) ACT Mathematics score of 16 or below English Composition I (ENG 1113) ACT English score of 17 or above English Composition I (ENG 1114) ACT English score of 16 or below